pilgr/Paper/README.md

 ### Threading
 * `Paper.init()` should be called in UI thread;
 * All other APIs (`write`, `read` etc.) are thread-safe and obviously must be called outside of UI thread.
-Beginning of v2.6 reading/writing for different `key`s done simultaneously.
+Reading/writing for different `key`s can be done in parallel.

 ### Save
 Save any object, Map, List, HashMap etc. including all internal objects.
 Use your existing data classes as is.